-The Allied Arts Council of the Cleveland/Bradley Chamber of Commerce strives to raise awareness regarding the value of the arts to quality of life to the community.
-The Allied Arts Council has been committed over the past twenty-five years to promoting the local arts community by offering quality arts programming and providing arts in education activities to local schools.
+The Allied Arts Council (AAC) of the Cleveland/Bradley Chamber of Commerce strives to raise awareness regarding the value of the arts to quality of life to the community.
+The Allied Arts Council has been committed over the past twenty-six years to promoting the local arts community by offering quality arts programming and providing arts in education activities to local schools.

 over $25,000 for Arts in Education.
 These monies provide funding for teachers to receive $500 grants for viable art programs that they wish to bring to their classrooms, as well as for visiting artists to appear in area schools and arts for our community.

 The National Arts Education Public Awareness Campaign points out that students actively engaged in arts education are likely to have higher test scores than those with little involvement.
 The arts help children to develop skills in critical thinking, creative problem solving, effective communication and teamwork.
 The arts teach children to be more tolerant and open, allow them to express themselves creatively, and bolster their self-confidence.

-To learn more about the Allied Arts Council including upcoming local events, visit the AAC Facebook page or to become further involved to better our community, contact the Chamber office at (423) 472-6587.
+To learn more about the Allied Arts Council including upcoming local events, visit the AAC Facebook page or to become further involved to better our community, contact the Chamber office at 423-472-6587.